Sunday, July 28, 2019, 10am

 Rev. Ed Brock, Guest Minister

 We will explore what creates, destroys, undermines, and sustains healthy relationships between individuals AND groups.
-Rev. Brock’s remarks will be based on his recently published book Optimal Relationships. click on title to continue.
+Rev. Brock’s remarks will be based on his recently published book Optimal Relationships.

 Bio: Rev. Ed Brock is UU minister who specializes in transitional ministry and is an Accredited Interim Minister.
 Rev. Brock lives in Atlanta, Georgia with his wife, Alphise, and their two daughters.
 He is also a licensed psychotherapist and has written a book entitled “Optimal Relationships: A Path Toward a More Civil Society.”

 Rev. Scott Hardin-Nieri, Guest Minister

 What if we could understand animals?
 What would they communicate with us about what they see and what they are experiencing?
 What kind of invitations might they offer to the human community?
 Rev. Scott Hardin-Nieri will explore these questions weaving stories and sacred text.